mozahidur07/DonorSphereX/frontend/README.md

 ## License

-This project is a open source and for educational purposes.
+This project is open source and for educational purposes.
 No commercial use is allowed without permission.